 Answer: In such cases, practitioners can delay the second and third injections for up to 6 months.
 However, the second and third injections MUST be given within a 24-hour period when the adulticide treatment is resumed.
 Again, the dog must be maintained on a preventive without interruption.

-(Bowman & Atkins, 2009).
+microfilariae and should be used with caution in dogs with high microfilarial counts.
+Pretreatment with antihistamines and glucocorticosteroids is advisable in the face of high microfilaria burdens to minimize potential reactions and the dog must be observed for the night and day after administration of a microfilaricide (Bowman & Atkins, 2009).
 Topical moxidectin is approved by the FDA to eliminate microfilariae (McCall et al., 2014a).
 No adverse reactions due to high microfilaria counts were observed in the laboratory or field studies conducted for approval of this label claim.